cgpdavid/public_files/README.md

-# public_files
-All scripts in this repo have been retired
+# All scripts previously in this repo have been retired